 The University of Arizona Division of Dermatology at the College of Medicine – Tucson got its start in 1973 when Peter Lynch, MD, a University of Michigan dermatologist was named the first member of the section.
 Also serving as vice chair of the UA Department of Medicine, he stayed until 1986, leaving to become chair of the Department of Dermatology at the University of Minnesota and later at the University of California - Davis.

-Our three-year residency program began in 1976, and currently has seven physicians in training.
+Our three-year residency program began in 1976, and currently has nine physicians in training.

 Our team of dermatologists provides outstanding clinical care to patients and specialize in diagnosing and treating skin conditions and diseases and managing both benign and malignant skin tumors.

 According to the American Cancer Society, in 2016:

 - 76,380 people in the United States will be diagnosed with melanomas of the skin, including 46,870 men and 29,510 women, and